Updated: January 21, 2018

 - Natural Language Processing – this code translates spoken voice to text, or to some other form useful as input to another system.
 It can also do the reverse, translating some other system’s output to spoken voice.
 It also can translate from one language into another, or just detect the language.

-- Automated text generation – this code takes images (still or moving), and generates text.
+- Natural Language Generation – this code takes input (images (still or moving), text, etc..), and generates text descriptions of what its seen or found.

 - Numeric Analytics – this code uses commonplace mathematics (simple formulas) to surface insights, focusing the receipting’s attention to aid their future decisions.